ifloky/rsschool-cv/cv.md

 ## **About Myself:**

-While studying at the university, I learned about web development, but did not attach much importance to this because I studied at the metallurgy.
-After graduating from the university, master's degree and having worked for a couple of years as an engineer at a metallurgical plant, I realized that "you can't cook porridge" here and began to study layout.

 After half a year of studying HTML and CSS, I got a job as a webmaster in an online casino.
 While working in a casino, I began to master JS.
 To consolidate what I learned, I started taking the JavaScript/Front-end course from The Rolling Scopes community.

 I am interested in web development because this profession provides endless opportunities for professional growth,